Growing Calm, Capable and Confident Young People

 Groups are tailored to levels of social understanding, behavioural presentation such as aggression or withdrawal/shyness, emotional literacy and interests and independently developed using evidence-based psychological practice

-Locations: We run groups in Northern, Southern and Central Adelaide.
+Locations: We run groups in Central Adelaide.
 We also offer programs at schools and other locations on request.

 Referral: No specific diagnosis is required for referral to the groups and referral can be through a GP, educator or self-referral.